Saturday 25th and Sunday 26th April – times tbc

 A juxtaposition of our Industrial Heritage and Nature experienced through ambient jazz piano, electronics and video.

-After a career in computing, Phil concentrated on composition: his electronic and jazz ambient works are released on major streaming services, his compositions have been performed by The West Point Band, Swiss Contemporary Music Festival, Annelle Gregory, Kathryn Tickell and The Side, Maksim Velichkin, Nautilus Brass Quintet, Courtney Sherman, CoMA Leeds, Windy Valley Ringers, LivingVoid Project, H2 Saxophone Quartet, Artdesamis Piano Trio, Walking Wiltshire White Horses Project, Livas Clarinet Quartet, and Dr Liana Valente.
-Larger scale compositions have been workshopped by the Maggini Quartet, Emily Howard, Sally Beamish and Michael Finnissy.
-Phil is winner of the 2015 YLSS New Music Competition.
+Elsewhere, Phil’s compositions and electronic soundscapes have been performed at the Swiss Contemporary Music Festival, by Annelle Gregory, Kathryn Tickell and The Side, Maksim Velichkin, the Nautilus Brass Quintet, Courtney Sherman, Contemporary Music for All Leeds, Windy Valley Ringers, LivingVoid Project, H2 Saxophone Quartet, Artdesamis Piano Trio, the Livas Clarinet Quartet, and Dr Liana Valente.
+His larger scale compositions have been workshopped by the Maggini Quartet, Emily Howard, Sally Beamish and Michael Finnissy.
+Some of Phil’s musings and compositions are available on his SoundCloud profile.

 This new piece, commissioned by Hebden Bridge Piano Festival Festival, is in memory of Phil’s civil partner Tim Taylor Willson.

 Tim was a much-loved, very active member of our Board and one of the Festival’s most enthusiastic advocates from its inception.
 We miss him a great deal.